paridhimaheshwari/game_ping_pong/README.md

 We could retrieve few times previous version of code, by using ```git checkout <hashcode of last commit>```

-## Packaging pythong code into executable
+## Packaging python code into executable

 This was the most important part for project to make it shippable.
 We learnt this word 'Shippable'.
 It is good to have software working on our machine, versus, making it available for others to use.
 We found a utility, pyinstaller.
 Using